 Product adoption and optimization tools can be super handy here.
 Tools like Pendo.io allow you to serve popups and modules to very specific segments of customers, which makes it easy to get your webinars in front of the most relevant eyes.
 This approach requires a heavier touch but is well worth the effort!

-After the webinar, repurpose it into video content With all of these great ways to promote your webinar, you’re sure to drive a healthy amount of sign-ups!
+With all of these great ways to promote your webinar, you’re sure to drive a healthy amount of sign-ups!
 And the fun doesn’t stop after your live event.

 After your webinar ends, you can turn it into a variety of different types of content for your website and elsewhere.
 For more info on how to maximize ROI by repurposing webinar content, check out our handy blog post.